 Power of Attorney

-A power of attorney is a document whereby one person, called the principal.
-Authorises another, called the attorney, to act on his or her behalf, generally in relation to financial and property decisions.
+A power of attorney is a document whereby one person (called ‘the principal’) authorises another (called ‘the attorney’) to act on his or her behalf, generally in relation to financial and property decisions.
 The power of attorney cannot be used after you die.
-A power of attorney expires when you lose mental capacity, unless it is an "enduring" power of attorney.
+A power of attorney expires when you lose mental capacity, unless it is an “enduring” power of attorney.

 An "enduring" power of attorney is particularly useful as it allows you to make a power of attorney that will continue to be effective even if you lose mental capacity.
 You can elect when you wish the enduring power of attorney to come into effect that is, from the moment it is signed or it can come into effect only when you become of unsound mind.